 Every year, BLM recognizes companies for fostering sustainable development practices.

-Hardrock mining on federal public domain lands takes place primarily in the western U.S. Certain federal lands – such as wildlife refuges – are not open for mining.
+Hardrock mining on federal public domain lands takes place primarily in the western United States.
+Certain federal lands – such as wildlife refuges – are not open for mining.

-While some hardrock mineral leasing occurs on federal acquired lands, the vast majority of hardrock mining on federal lands occurs on public domain lands through the claim-staking process, which was originally outlined in the 1872 General Mining Act to encourage settlement in the West.
-Royalties are collected on the production of leases on acquired lands, but generally not rents because the mineral lease and terms accompany the land when it is acquired by the federal government.
+Some hardrock mineral leasing occurs on federal acquired lands.
+The vast majority of hardrock mining on federal lands occurs on public domain lands through the claim-staking process.
+This process was originally outlined in the 1872 General Mining Act to encourage settlement in the West.
+Royalties are collected on the production of leases on acquired lands.
+Rents are generally not collected because the mineral lease and terms accompany the land when the federal government acquires it.

-If deposits are not known, interested parties can obtain prospecting permits to explore on federal lands on a first-come, first-serve basis.
-Claiming federal lands for hardrock mining falls into two categories: deposits with well-defined boundaries are called “lode claims” and all others are called “placer claims.”
-Each state has unique requirements for the process of marking the boundaries of a mining area, which is called claim staking.
+If deposits are not known, interested parties can obtain prospecting permits to explore on federal lands.
+Permits are granted on a first-come, first-serve basis.
+Claiming federal lands for hardrock mining falls into two categories.
+Deposits with well-defined boundaries are called “lode claims” and all others are called “placer claims.”
+Each state has unique requirements for the process of marking the boundaries of a mining area.
+This is called claim staking.
 Once a prospector stakes a claim, the prospector documents it by filing required forms at the BLM field office and with the county clerk.

-All mining claims are initially unpatented claims that permit only those activities necessary for exploration and mining and require the claim to be worked every year.
+All mining claims are initially unpatented claims that permit only those activities necessary for exploration and mining.
+Additionally, they require the claim to be worked every year.
 The original 1872 General Mining Act allowed miners to acquire patents to purchase mining claims on federal lands for any legal use.
 Prospectors could purchase federal lands for $5 per acre for lode claims and $2.50 per acre for placer claims.
-Congress prohibited this practice through moratorium in 1994; the moratorium has been renewed annually through the Interior Appropriations Acts.
+Congress prohibited this practice through moratorium in 1994.
+The moratorium has been renewed annually through the Interior Appropriations Acts.

 The exploration process for hardrock minerals differs depending on where developers are conducting their exploration.
 On public domain land, developers explore for minerals before staking a claim.
 Under the 1872 General Mining Act, developers cannot stake a claim until they discover a deposit of valuable minerals.
 Developers pay claim-staking fees to BLM after making a discovery.